asmanaciri/Snorlax-Town-Website/README.md

 # Snorlax-Town-Website (HTML and CSS)
-## A website I'm making for a hypothetical virtual Snorlax Town.
+## A website I'm making for practice purposes.
-### Still under construction/No Js or responsive design yet
+### Still incomplete/No Js or responsive design yet